-Monday, Tuesday and Wednesday 11am -7pm Thursday and Friday 10am - 5pm Saturday 9am - 12pm CLOSED Wednesday, November 11th for Veterans Day
+Monday, Tuesday and Wednesday 11am -7pm Thursday and Friday 10am - 5pm Saturday 9am - 12pm

 Youth Programs November 2020

 Story-time At The Library! (weather permitting)

 We will have an outdoor/in person story time Thursday mornings from 10:00-10:45 weather permitting.
 Bring a blanket to sit on and your mask.
 We will update Facebook by 9:15 if there are any changes or cancellations.